-Annual Financial Statements and Annual Statement for the year ended on the 31th December 2013 APPROVED
+Annual Financial Statements and Annual Statement for the year ended on the 31th December 2014 APPROVED by the General Shareholder's Meeting on

 3 Company Management

 The Company has the general shareholders' meeting, collegial supervisory body - the supervisory council, collegial management body - the board and one-person management body - the head of the Company (Director General).
 The functions of audit committee are performed by the Company's supervisory board.
 The Company does not have other Committee.